 Systems Modeling and Simulations for Effective Tobacco Control and Prevention Policies Among Youth

 Principal Investigator: Hong Xue, Ph.D., Assistant Professor, Health Behavior and Policy

 Collaborating Partners: The College of William & Mary, Georgetown University, Georgia State University, Tobacco Free Alliance of Virginia, University of Virginia

 This study aims to use systems science and simulation modeling methods to build interactive tobacco prevention and control policy simulation models to assist policy development, implementation, and evaluation to prevent and control tobacco use (e-cigarettes and conventional cigarettes) among youth in Virginia.
 This study will generate scientifically grounded evidence about the potential for three types of regulatory strategies to minimize the burden of tobacco products: 1) increasing the minimum age of legal access to tobacco products (e-cigarettes and conventional cigarettes), 2) imposing excise taxes on e-cigarettes (and increasing conventional tobacco taxes), and 3) creating a minimum distance for e-cigarette retail outlets from K-12 schools.

 Virginia Youth Tobacco Projects Research Coalition Core

-The proposed Virginia Youth Tobacco Projects Research Coalition Core includes those activities conducted in the past with great success.
-These are the annual VYTP Research Coalition meetings, the Small Grants Program, a report summarizing and integrating VFHY-sponsored research and the triennial Research to Practice Conference.
-In addition, the Core includes several activities not budgeted separately such as updating and maintaining the VYTP web site, the preparation of annual reports documenting the progress of the VYTP, the dissemination of information on funding opportunities, and facilitating the networking of VYTP researchers.
+The grant for the Virginia Youth Tobacco Projects (VYTP) includes the coordination and planning of the annual VYTP Research Coalition meetings, the Small Grants Program, a report summarizing and integrating VFHY-sponsored research and the triennial Research to Practice Conference.
+VYTP also facilitates the networking of VYTP researchers across Virginia.